 |GDP||47,859 (5.70 %) [14th]|

-Situated on the Yangzi at its rocky confluence with the Jialing River, Chongqing serves as the main port and gateway for trade with Sichuan Province to the north.
+Situated on the Yangzi at its rocky confluence with the Jialing River, Chongqing serves as the dominant port and gateway for trade with Sichuan Province and the rest of China.
+For centuries the only main road to Sichuan was through the city.
 Chongqing is an ancient place, it has a heritage reaching back to the Bayu Culture ➚ in the depths of history.
 The name means literally ‘double celebration’, which needs a little explanation.
-Originally it had a succession of names : Jiang (江州) ‘river city’; ‘mountain city’; and also Yu 渝 then Gong 恭.
-It became Chongqing (双重喜庆) in 1189 when Zhao Dun became King of the region and then Song Emperor of China and so changed the city's name to mark this double celebration.
+Originally it had a succession of names : Jiangzhou (江州) ‘river city’; ‘mountain city’; and also Yu 渝 then Gong 恭.
+It became Chongqing (双重喜庆) in 1189 when Zhao Dun became King of the region and later the Song Emperor of China and so changed the city's name to mark this double celebration.
 Unlike most Chinese cities that are laid out in a grid pattern, the hilly topology has led to many small, meandering streets that give the city its unique charm.
-It became a British treaty port in 1890 giving them control of all central China along the Yangzi.
+It became a British treaty port in 1890 giving them control of central China along the Yangzi.